Coinigy/google_spreadsheets/README.md

 # Coinigy Google Spreadsheets Integration

-Integrate Coinigy account with a Google Spreadsheets to pull in accounts, balances, data, and more!
+Integrate your Coinigy account with a Google Spreadsheets to pull in accounts, balances, data, and more!

 # Installation